-With the financial uncertainty of the economy, both on a state and national level, the Joint Powers Board considered many factors when planning for the fiscal year ending June 30, 2016.
-Some of the decisions made in fiscal year 2015 regarding a reduction in spending while increasing revenue-producing activities were continued in fiscal year 2016.
+With the financial uncertainty of the economy, both on a state and national level, the Joint Powers Board considered many factors when planning for the fiscal year ending June 30, 2017.
+Some of the decisions made in fiscal year 2016 regarding a reduction in spending while increasing revenue-producing activities were continued in fiscal year 2017.

-- The Emergency Medical Services (EMS) Support Act grant funds to regional EMS programs through the Minnesota EMS Regulatory Board for fiscal year 2016 remained the same as in fiscal year 2015.
-As seat belt funds continue to decrease in FY 2016 (Special Relief Fund), the Regional System continued to fund programs which are vital to our EMS agencies such as the Medical Direction Consortium and CISM as examples, this caused some decrease in our net position. - The decrease in total net position for fiscal year 2016 was primarily a result of reduction of seat belt fund revenues and also a decrease in attendance at our annual EMS Conference and an attempt to continue vital programs with decreased funding.
-We continue to see a decrease in funding from the seat belt funds. - The Board reviews monthly expenditure reports to ensure programs and administrative expenses are within the operating budget.
-During fiscal year 2016, the Board: - continued increasing user and registration fees as the consumer market would accept; - continued the increase of educational programs offered by the regional program such as First Responder initial and refresher courses; also increased the number of CPR classes that are offered in the region as well as working to increase attendance at our annual EMS Conference; and - continued to work with the Joint Powers Board to prioritize and maximize the use of current funding and continues to seek opportunities to increase funding sources.
+- The Emergency Medical Services (EMS) Support Act grant funds to regional EMS programs through the Minnesota EMS Regulatory Board for fiscal year 2017 remained the same as in fiscal year 2016.
+As seat belt funds continue to decrease in FY 2017 (Special Relief Fund), the Regional System continued to fund programs which are vital to our EMS agencies such as the Medical Direction Consortium and CISM as examples, this caused some decrease in our net position. - The decrease in total net position for fiscal year 2017 was primarily a result of reduction of seat belt fund revenues and an attempt to continue vital programs with decreased funding.
+In FY 2017, the Mayo Clinic informed the Board that it would no longer be able to support our email or electronic storage due to tightening security of Mayo's electronic network.
+This forced the Board to fund its own email accounts as well as its electronic storage and backups for our data storage.
+This also contributed to a decrease in our net position for FY 2017. - The Board reviews monthly expenditure reports to ensure programs and administrative expenses are within the operating budget.
+During fiscal year 2017, the Board: - continued increasing user and registration fees as the consumer market would accept; - continued the increase of educational programs offered by the regional program such as First Responder initial and refresher courses; also increased the number of CPR classes that are offered in the region as well as working to increase attendance at our annual EMS Conference; and - continued to work with the Joint Powers Board to prioritize and maximize the use of current funding and continues to seek opportunities to increase funding sources.